3ee-Games/prompts/README.md

 ## Prompt Examples

-A collection of prompt examples to inspire and guide the creation of effective prompts for stable diffusion.
+A collection of prompt examples to inspire and guide the creation of effective prompts.

 1. **Cyberpunk Cityscape**